Masters in Literary Studies in English

 The Intersection between Creative and Critical Writing

-All course work will be completed in the first year of the programme.
+Course work is completed in the first year of the programme.

-Students will be required to write a dissertation of 25000 words during the first and second year in the programme.
+A ‘minor’ dissertation of 25,000 words is undertaken in the second year of the programme.
 Students register for the dissertation during the second year of the programme, through the following code: ELL5001W.

 Compulsory (core) courses